Board's work and fees

 The Board of Directors has ultimate responsibility for the Company’s organization and administration.
 The Board appoints the CEO, who is responsible for the day-to-day operations within the Company, in accordance with the Board’s guidelines.

-The 2022 AGM resolved to appoint board members in accordance with the Nominating Committee’s recommendation.
-With respect to gender breakdown, this entailed that of eight elected directors, three were women and five were men.
+The 2024 AGM resolved to appoint board members in accordance with the Nominating Committee’s recommendation.
+With respect to gender breakdown, this entailed that of nine elected directors, three were women and six were men.

 The Board’s work

 Every board meeting follows an agenda that has been distributed to the directors along with relevant documentation.
 All board decisions are based on extensive documentation and are made following a discussion that is led by the Chairman of the Board.
-Senior executives of Industrivärden and employees in the investment and analysis organization participate in board meetings by making presentations in specific matters.
+Senior executives of Industrivärden and employees in the investment organization participate in board meetings by making presentations on specific matters.

 In addition to the statutory board meeting, which is held in conjunction with the AGM, the Board normally meets eight times per year (regular meetings, including meetings in connection with the publication of interim and year-end reports).
 Extra board meetings are called when necessary.